Monday, March 14, 2011

 Hey Betty Blue, Come Blow Your Mind!

 Beatrice Dalle: few other women have created such affectionately crazy characters.
 And I don't mean affectionately crazy like rom-com Sandra Bullock tangled up in wedding dress crazy, I mean batshit tear your jugular vein out with her teeth while on top of you in bed crazy.
-That she can make such terrifying characters affectionate attests to her charisma and fearlessness; she's like Asia Argento's SCARLET DIVA with a mild case of rabies; she is all the time what Courtney Love manages to be only at key drunken moments (not a dig, I love Love).
-Dalle is hot the way only genuine (check on her private life in the UK Telegraph) insanity can be hot.
-She's the hot female version of Robert Mitchum in CAPE FEAR or Brando in STREETCAR; she's berserk so you don't have to be.
+That she can make such terrifying characters affectionate attests to her charisma and fearlessness; she's like Asia Argento's SCARLET DIVA with a mild case of rabies.
+She is, all the time, what Courtney Love used to be, at key drunken moments (not a dig, I love Love), and Angelina Jolie before she got Sean Penn philanthropic by which I mean, that precious moment when you're neither boring/shy nor boorish/belligerent, when you're awash in the mystic formula of fierceness.
+Dalle stayed fierce.
+She found the fountain from whence that fierce formula flows.
+She's the hot female version of Robert Mitchum in CAPE FEAR or Brando in STREETCAR.
+She's berserk so you don't have to be.
 It's okay to be turned on even as you're running for your life.
+And you better run.

 Blue kind of retro-actively launched the whole 'quirky comi-tragedy with casual nudity and sometimes random violence" French post-Rohmer subgenre; Trouble took the always popular vampire myth to its bloody extreme end, Gallic-style; and Inside fit the torture-porn mold of the late 00s if transposed to do-or-die agonies of childbirth and child envy.
 What's interesting is the way the movies are separate -- different directors, scripts, etc.--but Dalle plays the three in a way that can be read as a cohesive arc: character threads left unresolved in Betty continue through to complete homicidal psychopathology in Inside, the way RED kind of wound up the threads of WHITE and BLUE in Krzysztof Kieslowski's Three Colors trilogy.